SiteRelEnby/anduril2/README.md

     * 3H: Tactical slot 3
     * 6H (unless remapped): Exit tactical mode
     * 7H: tactical mode config menu.
 Enter the level for each slot.
-  * Slots can be preconfigured in your header file with `TACTICAL_LEVELS` - E.G. `TACTICAL_LEVELS 150,(RAMP_SIZE+2),100` for turbo/strobe/high.
+  * Slots can be preconfigured in your header file with `TACTICAL_LEVELS` - e.g. `TACTICAL_LEVELS RAMP_SIZE,(RAMP_SIZE+2),100` for turbo/strobe/high.
 * Use a less bzr/bizarre VCS
 * Remove reference to bad childrens' fantasy novels by a terrible person.
 Please [read another book](https://knowyourmeme.com/memes/read-another-book).

 ## Dual channel lights only
 * `DUALCHANNEL_2C_ALWAYS_USE_SINGLE_CHANNEL`: When set, 2C now always goes to level 130 (single channel on maximum) instead of using 7H configured mode
-* Shortcuts to channels 1 and 2 turbo modes, including momentary.
+* Shortcuts to channel 1 and 2 turbo modes, including momentary.
 This needs configuration in a light-specific header file:
 ```
 #define CHANNEL_1_TURBO_CLICK_EVENT EV_5clicks
 #define CHANNEL_1_TURBO_HOLD_EVENT EV_click5_hold